Sowing Barley - information about seed rates, seed dates and soil preparation

 What is the right seed rate for barley?

-The sowing intensity must be calculated due to drought and seeding bed conditions.
-The following rules of thumb for seeding levels in germinated grains/m² have proven themselves:
+The following rules of thumb for seed rates in germinated grains/m² have proven themselves:

 What are the habitat demands of barley?